-Only workshops and courses completed not earlier than 5 years prior to the expiration date of your current certification can be listed on this reapplication.
+Only workshops and courses completed within the five years immediately prior to the expiration of the certification.

 What if I am not sure if a workshop or course is "approved"?

-A list of workshops and courses approved by the CCMA Committee is available on the CAAO Website at www.caao.com.
+A list of workshops and courses approved by the CCMA Committee is available on the CAAO Website at www.caao.com